ThinkBigAnalytics/AoaDemoModels/model_definitions/03c9a01f-bd46-4e7c-9a60-4282039094e6/README.md

 The [training.py](model_modules/training.py) produces the following artifacts

 - model.joblib     (sklearn pipeline with scalers and xgboost model)
+- model.pmml       (pmml version of the xgboost model and sklearn pipeline)

 # Evaluation
 Evaluation is defined in the `evaluate` method in [scoring.py](model_modules/scoring.py) and it returns the following metrics